AceHK/game-off-2013/README.md

 ## How To Play

 Gameplay is very straight forward.
-You are a groundhog who can switch between summer (upper level) and fall (lower level) as well as jump in order to avoid obstacles.
+You are a groundhog who can switch between summer (upper level) and winter (lower level) as well as jump in order to avoid obstacles.
 Controls are as follows:

 W - jump
 E - swap sides